Hiring for Indigenous Designated Positions Policy

 This policy is being put in place to show respect for the Indigenous communities.
 The policy is to be administered in a loving and caring way so that candidates understand the purpose of the protocol and feel honoured and respected throughout the review process.

-An established Indigenous Citizenship Review Committee whose members are employees of the College and members of the Indigenous community will verify an applicant’s indigeneity.
+The identity verification process will be conducted with short-listed candidates only, prior to the candidates being invited to an interview.
+An Ad Hoc Indigenous Citizenship Review Committee whose members are employees of the college and members of the Indigenous community will verify an applicant’s indigeneity.
 If needed and as appropriate, this Committee may consult with external members of the Indigenous community.

 6. References